In fact, even skipping the blade output and using Tinker, calling __('namespace.mystring')

 This caused the old folder with deprecated translation strings to be still present on the server, and the new translations being ignored.

-ing onto the server, rm -rf /resources/lang
+sshing onto the server, rm -rf /resources/lang.